 In order to slow the spread of the COVID-19 virus, people across the nation have been advised to stay at home and to practice social distancing, with some states putting the force of law behind those orders.
 However, there are rare times when people need to be on the road.
 Some will hop into their RV or onto their motorcycle to travel to provide critical care for family members.
 Others are truckers performing essential work as they provide hospitals with medical supplies and keep grocery stores stocked with food and other necessities.

 Grappling with the coronavirus pandemic can be stressful enough when at home, but what if you start to experience coronavirus symptoms while on the road?
 To protect yourself, those who may be traveling with you, and those you may come into contact with during and after a trip, it is vitally important that you are familiar with proper precautions to take while on the road, how to identify symptoms of COVID-19, and what to do if you get sick away from home.Continue reading “Fighting COVID-19 On the Road: Precautions & What to Do If You Experience Symptoms”

 Drivers across the nation have spine-tingling tales of the strange and supernatural, from creepy local folktales to terrifying personal experiences.
-In the spirit of the Halloween season, we’ve collected accounts from 9 of the most haunted roads in America (the full stories are below, along with a fun infographic at the bottom).
+In the spirit of the Halloween season, we’ve collected accounts from 9 of the most haunted roads in America.
 If you find yourself driving on any of these roads, beware!Continue reading “Drivers Beware!
 9 of the Most Haunted Roads in America”